Right to counsel: Brazil

 The Constitution of Brazil declares that all defendants have right to counsel, and mandates that all defendants who cannot pay for an attorney are entitled to state-funded legal representation in all criminal and civil cases.
 Public defender's offices exist at both state and federal levels as mandated by the constitution.
 A person must formally declare that they cannot afford regular legal aid to benefit from public defenders' services.

 Canada

 In Canada, the right to counsel is guaranteed under Section Ten of the Canadian Charter of Rights and Freedoms upon "arrest and detention", as well as the right to habeas corpus.
-In October 2010, the Supreme Court of Canada ruled in the case R v Sinclair that the right to counsel during interrogation is not absolute in Canada.
+Police must inform those arrested or detained of their right to speak to counsel and provide them with a reasonable opportunity to do so.
+However, this does not include an absolute right to have a lawyer present during interrogation unless the accused is under the age of 18.
+In October 2010, the Supreme Court of Canada affirmed in the case R v Sinclair that the right to counsel during interrogation is not absolute.
 It said that importing US-style Miranda rights was not in the interests of Canada.
 The ruling was a bare majority ruling, with a strenuously voiced minority opinion stating that it would lead to more false confessions and wrongful convictions.